-$$20 \quad M{ij} = \int{0}^{\infty} \kappa_i(D \mid b, m, c) F_j(D) dD$$
+$$5 \quad M{ij} = \int{0}^{\infty} \kappa_i \left(D \mid b, m, c \right) F_j \left(D \right) dD \tag{5}$$

-For stable measurement conditions, i.e. constant OPC volumetric sample flow etc., the uncertainties on the measured particle counts follow the Poisson counting statistics.
-With increasing number of counts, the relative uncertainty hence decreases with $\sqrt{N{ij}}N{ij}^{-1/2}$.
+For stable measurement conditions, i.e. constant OPC volumetric sample flow etc., the uncertainties on of the measured particle counts follow the Poisson counting statistics.
+With increasing number of counts, the relative uncertainty hence decreases with $N{ij}^{-1/2}$.
 Naturally, the simplified model will not be able to reproduce the calibration measurements perfectly, because there will be additional deviations that are not parametrized.
 Provided sufficiently high numbers of counts in the course of the sampling, the relative bin count uncertainties due to Poisson counting statistics will become negligible compared to these additional deviations.
 In consequence, bringing model and measurement into agreement corresponds to maximizing the probability for the model counts M{ij} afflicted with a priori unknown uncertainties σ{ij} , that cover the additional model deviations, to occur given the measured N{ij} .
 To ensure that the modeled instrument response later agrees with reality within its margin of uncertainty, it is necessary to find a good representation of the unknown uncertainties σ{ij} and quantify them in the course of the calibration, too.

-Particle standard measurements show that the remaining deviations between modeled and measured OPC response mainly appear as (non-uniform) small shifts of the between the corresponding histograms.
-It thus seems natural to treat these deviations as a remaining uncertainty of modeled scattering signal amplitudes.
+Particle standard measurements show that the Comparing measured particle standard histograms with the corresponding model results for a suitable instrument parameter tuple (b, m, c) reveals that remaining deviations between modeled and measured OPC response the two mainly appear as (non-uniform) small shiftsbetween the corresponding histograms, meaning that compared to the model histograms some measured histograms are shifted to smaller while others are shifted to larger scattering signal amplitudes.
+It thus seems natural to treat these deviations as a remaining uncertainty of the modeled scattering signal amplitudes.
 Apart from the experimental finding there are also theoretical explanations for the observed shifts.
-Small differences between the actual OPC scattering geometry and the one used in theoretical calculations as studied by Rosenberg et al. (2012) can to first-order approximation be assumed to lead to a collective relative shift in theoretical particle scattering cross-sections.
-OPC light source intensity fluctuations around a temporal average can further cause non-collective relative histogram shifts between samples that are histogram shifts that are differently pronounced for samples recorded with certain time lags.
-These time-dependent intensity fluctuations can equivalently be thought of as relative fluctuations in the scattering cross-sections assuming a fixed light source intensity.
-Therefore, we can express the model count uncertainties σ{ij} in terms of a relative uncertainty of the theoretical particle scattering cross-sections $C{scat,\vartheta}(D)$.
+Small differences between the actual OPC scattering geometry and the one used in theoretical calculations as studied by Rosenberg et al. (2012) can to first-order approximation be assumed to lead to a collective relative shift in particle scattering cross-sections.
+OPC OPC light source intensity fluctuations around a temporal average can further cause histogram induce time-dependent scattering signal amplitude variations, causing measured histograms to slightly move up and down with time.
+In contrast to the instantaneous signal broadening discussed in Sect.
+2.3, these fluctuations act on greater time scales leading to histograms shifts that are differently pronounced for samples recorded with certain time lags.
+These Other possible sources for such time-dependent intensity shifts are changes in detector sensitivity or signal background noise.
+Due to the linear relationship, time-dependent signal amplitude fluctuations can equivalently be thought of as relative fluctuations in the scattering cross-sections assuming a fixed light source intensity.
+Therefore, we express the model count uncertainties σ{ij} in terms of a relative uncertainty of the theoretical particle scattering cross-sections $C{scat,\vartheta}(D)$.